gaosjlucky/FGID-kinship/README.md

 - File paths must not contain spaces, parentheses, or other special characters.
 - __Sample Genotyping File for `Case`__ and __Sample Genotyping File for `Data`__ may contain identical samples.

-## Others
+### Others
 1. We have provided a script for stimulating data sets for testing.
 Please refer to `simulate` for more details.
-2. The Linux version for the FGID kinship software could be found in `bin`.
-You could use commond line to run our software in Linux system.
+2. The Linux version for the FGID kinship software could be found in `bin/FGILinux_MH`.
+You could use commond line to run our software in Linux system: `./FGILinux_MH --type kinship --freq MH-232-freq.txt case.txt data.txt --outdir outdir`
-3. The config files could be downloaded in `database` for MH calling using MHTyper.
-The usage is: `--rs 232.rs.txt --amplicon 232.amplicon.txt --dbSNP 232.dbSNP.txt`.

 ## Contributing